The 3 month old sleep regression can be challenging. Get practical solutions to help get your newborn baby back to sleeping well quickly.

 If only babies were an exact science, right?
 But when mine went from decent sleeping to What-is-going-on?! sleeping, I chalked it up to yet another developmental milestone.
 I experimented with a few tips, and learned that several factors can contribute to babies not falling into a deep sleep at this stage.

 If you find yourself awake yet again at four in the morning heading to the bassinet, rest assured, friend, you’re not alone.
-Below are the tips that helped me survive the 3 month regression:
+Below are the tips that helped me survive the 3 month regression.
+As one parent said:

 1. Adjust your baby’s sleep schedule